EDUCBA Logo

 The conclusions of the Construction phase are:

-• The software product integrated over different modules.
+• The software product is integrated into different modules.

 • It provides a user manual.